mleano/IT372_KWIC/readme.md

     Another change that may happen in the future is having the user enter a filename and even a file location.
     In both versions, I would have to take into account where the file is located (in a file on the hard drive or in a database).
-I would also have to use Scanner to get keyboard input.
+I would also have to use the Scanner class to get keyboard input.

     However, in version 1, I will add these functions to the ever growing god class.
 Each addition could potentially affect other functions.
 With version 2, I would only change the LineIO class to handle the file location